 Oil prices depend on global supply and demand, weather and geopolitical events.
 Depending on the commodity, others are also affected by these factors.
 It helps to have an understanding of the effects events have on the investment you're considering.

 If all other global and economic circumstances fall into place as you predict, you might see a Cinderella story unfold:

-- Company A is a great business.
+- Company A is a highly profitable oil business.
 Crude is currently $10 per barrel, and its exploration and other costs are $6 per barrel, leaving a $4 per barrel profit.

-- Company B is a terrible business in comparison.
+- Company B is making a profit, but much lower.
 It has exploration and other expenses of $9 per barrel, leaving only $1 per barrel in profit at the current crude price of $10 per barrel.

 Now, imagine that crude skyrockets to $30 per barrel.
 Here are the numbers for each company:

 - Company A makes $24 per barrel in profit. ($30 per barrel crude price - $6 in expenses = $24 profit).

 - Company B makes $21 per barrel in profit ($30 per barrel crude price - $9 in expenses = $21).

 Company A makes more money in an absolute sense, and profits increased 500% from $4 per barrel to $24.
 However, Company B increased profits by 2,000%.
 Before the price increase, Company A probably had a higher price-to-earnings ratio because it made more money, and therefore had a higher stock price.

 With a lower stock price originally, Company B is suddenly more attractive to investors because of the profit explosion.
 The company might then experience something known as a multiple expansion where the price-to-earnings ratio increases.
 The result would be the stock price of Company B increasing exponentially more than the stock price of Company A.